infinum/android-sentinel/README.md

   avoiding _TransactionTooLarge_ exceptions
 - `Preference Editor` - by tapping any preference _Sentinel_ opens a screen where you can edit current value
+- `CertificateTool` - opens a list of system and user provided X.509 certificates with details

 #### Dependency wrappers